Reliable strategies for #MasteringingDisruption

 Dealing with mass customization

-Netflix, Uber, Airbnb continue to make the headlines for radically changing their business sectors.
+Netflix, Uber and Airbnb continue to make headlines for radically changing their business sectors.
 Not only have they invented new products and services, they have made it impossible for their industries to carry on as before.

-Technological disruption in manufacturing offers great opportunities for those in industry open to it, according to Thomas Rinn, Senior Partner at Roland Berger.
-Through Industrie 4.0, dramatic changes have been introduced to R&D, the production process as well as how clients use machinery, for example through predictive maintenance.
+Technological disruption in manufacturing offers great opportunities for those in industries open to it, according to Thomas Rinn, Senior Partner at Roland Berger.
+Through Industry 4.0, dramatic changes have been introduced to research and development, the production process, and how clients use machinery - for example through predictive maintenance.
 Additive Manufacturing makes the production of individualized products fast and cost effective.
-Rinn gives advice how companies need to act to avoid being disrupted by start-ups.
+Rinn gives advice on how companies need to act to avoid being disrupted by start-ups.

 A do or die situation

-True disruptors start small, get little attention, but eventually will eat into your mainstream customer base or create a new business segment that sidelines another.
+True disruptors start small and often get little attention initially - but eventually they will start eating into your mainstream customer base, or even create a new business segment that sidelines another.
 Failing to identify a disruptor and therefore failing to act may be a mortal mistake and could result in the collapse of an established company or industry, such as the downfall of Blockbuster Video as a result of ignoring Netflix targeting its main market.